 Gotu Kola

-Gotu Kola, or Centella Asiatica, is an herb with high antioxidant properties that can help increase mental function, cognition, and memory.
+Gotu Kola, or Centella asiatica, is an herb with high antioxidant properties that can help increase mental function, cognition, and memory.
 It enhances brain functions not by stimulating it but by mildly relaxing the brain so that it settles down and calms itself.

 One study on Gotu Kola's effect on mood and cognitive function shows that this herb may improve one's working memory.
 When Gotu Kola combines with other herbs in this list, a person's concentration, attention span, and executive functioning will start to increase.
-This herb also helps address mood disorders by reducing anger and improving self-reported alertness (Puttarak et al., 2017).
+This herb for ADHD also helps address mood disorders by reducing anger and improving self-reported alertness (Puttarak et al., 2017).

 How Herbs and Magnesium Supplements Calm Your Child